hishamafridi/hishamafridi/README.md

 ## Professional Summary

-I am a Full-Stack Software Engineer skilled in building scalable web applications with React.js, Next.js, and TypeScript for frontend, and Node.js, Express, MongoDB, and Django for backend development.
-I focus on writing clean, performant code and delivering efficient solutions.
+I am a Full-Stack Software Engineer skilled in building scalable web applications with **React.js, Next.js, and TypeScript** for frontend, and **Node.js, Express, MongoDB, and Django** for backend development.
+I focus on writing **clean, performant code** and delivering **efficient solutions**.

 ---